-In the face of blackouts, fires, earthquakes, hurricanes, floods, and other natural disasters, customers experience first-hand the need to decouple their reliance on the utility companies, to protect against outages, and to ensure resiliency for homes and businesses.
+In the face of blackouts, fires, and other natural disasters, customers experience first-hand the need to decouple their reliance on the utility companies, to protect against outages, and to ensure resiliency for homes and businesses.
 Traditional backup generators have been described as a dirtier, less safe, and expensive solution.
-Solar, even if paired with batteries, do not guarantee protection.
+Solar, even if paired with batteries, does not guarantee protection.
 Microgrid energy systems which utilize Fuel Cells provide reliable resiliency.

 Learn from Professor Jack Brouwer, Director of the National Fuel Cell Research Center (NFCRC) at UC Irvine

 Learn how Microsoft has been innovating with datacenter energy to gain efficiencies and become more environmentally friendly, using Fuel Cells.

 Backup Emergency Generators Are Not The Solution

 Video: Diesel Generator Causes Fire During PG&E Power Shutoffs.

 Keep reading to learn about more reliable Fuel Cell Technology.

 Backup generators have been linked to air quality concerns, health risks, and pose a fire safety challenges themselves.